At a Glance

 ✨Showcase Your TUPE and Redundancy Expertise

-Make sure to highlight your recent experience with TUPE and redundancy projects.
-Be prepared to discuss specific examples where you successfully navigated these processes, especially in a regulated environment like financial services.
+Make sure to highlight your recent experience with TUPE and redundancy processes during the interview.
+Be prepared to discuss specific projects you've worked on, the challenges you faced, and how you overcame them.